How to Treat MXE Drug Addiction

 - Cognitive Behavioral Therapy (CBT) focuses on the relationship between a person’s thoughts, feelings, and behaviors.
 The goal of CBT is to identify and change negative thoughts that lead to destructive behaviors, such as drug use.
 CBT also teaches coping skills, helps those in recovery to anticipate and avoid high-risk situations, and increases a person’s sense of control over his own behavior.

-- Contingency management uses rewards as motivators to stay sober, especially during the early stages of recovery where the risk for relapse is particularly high.
+- Reward-based contingency therapy uses rewards as motivators to stay sober, especially during the early stages of recovery where the risk for relapse is particularly high.

 - Twelve-step facilitation therapy aims to introduce and promote involvement in 12-step groups like Narcotics Anonymous (NA).
 Therapy focuses on helping program participants work through 12 steps to recovery, while accepting that they are powerless over their addictions and surrender to a higher power (as defined by each individual).

 Therapeutic approaches that support family involvement in treatment include: